The Daintree

 The Daintree covers less than 0.1% of Australia, but it’s one of the most biologically rich places on Earth—a global biodiversity hotspot.

-From the 130+ year history of sugarcane, cattle and timber to the budding green economy the region has long sat at the meeting point of nature and economy.
-Now, as global instability accelerates, the Daintree offers a chance for Australia and the wider developed world to lead by example—supporting regenerative models that build economic resilience across the Asia-Pacific and Global South.
-What we do here can ripple far beyond this forest.
+From the 130+ year history of sugarcane, cattle and timber to the emerging green economy, the region has long sat at the nexus point of nature and development.
+Now, as global instability accelerates, the Daintree offers a chance for Australia to lead by example, supporting regenerative models that build rural resilience across the Asia-Pacific and Global South.
+What we do here can guide others to optimise funding, replicate best practice and manage risk.

 Local Flora and Fauna

-Scientists have been drawn to the Daintree for years, and for good reason—it’s one of the richest outdoor laboratories in the world.
-Here, researchers are looking closely at:
+Scientists have been drawn to the Daintree for decades, and for good reason; it’s one of the most abundant and complex outdoor laboratories in the world.
+Here, researchers are exploring:

 • Bio-Prospecting – From bush medicine to eDNA studies, the Daintree holds untold secrets—waiting to be unlocked by Traditional Owners and scientists working side by side.

-• Soil health – unlocking the secrets of rainforest soils helps guide replanting and agriculture efforts globally throughout the tropics
+• Soil health – unlocking the secrets of rainforest soils helps guide replanting and agricultural knowledge throughout the tropics.

-• Biodiversity resilience – understanding how diverse species coexist helps inform conservation worldwide.
+• Biodiversity resilience – understanding how diverse species coexist helps inform conservation worldwide and highlights how nature-based solutions can become an asset class.

-This science isn’t stuck or limited behind a computer—it’s being applied on the ground by Traditional Owners, community groups and regenerative projects working to diversify degraded land and protect what’s still thriving.
+This science is not limited to desktop work and big data sets, it’s being applied and studied on the ground.
+Co-creating with Traditional Owners, farmers and regenerative projects we are working to diversify degraded land and protect this ancient system.

 Country, Culture, and Community